Prior Learning Assessment and Recognition (PLAR)

 Who is eligible for PLAR?

 All St. Nicholas students are eligible for PLAR

 Grade 9 & 10 Credits

-The goal is for all students to achieve 16 credits at the grade 9/10 level using a combination of A & B above.
+The goal is for all students to achieve 16 credits at the grade 9/10 level.
+This can be accomplished with a combination of previous credits earned and Assessments.

 Grade 11 & 12 Credits

 Students can be granted grade 11 and 12 credits based on senior high school credits earned in another province or country or from credits earned in a post-secondary school.
 Grade 11 and 12 credits may also be granted based on an individual’s life experience.